ICHEC-learn/python-hpc/_episodes/04-cython.md

 ~~~
 {: .language-python}

-Before we change our `fibonacci_main.py` to implement the function using Cython, we need to ado a fwe more things.
+Before we change our `fibonacci_main.py` to implement the function using Cython, we need to ado a few more things.
 This `.pyx` file is compiled by Cython into a `.c` file, which itself is then compiled by a C compiler to a `.so` or
 `.dylib` file.
 We will learn a bit more about these different file types in the [next episode](05.cffi.md).